CBIIT/htan-model/etl/htan-model-notes.md

 Source: URL if available of the semantic source of the Attribute - not necessarily an "IRI", can be just a link

-Python module rdflib can parse jsonld - however, to be able to see the entities in the result object, must remove the top-level "@id" dict entry.
+NOTE: Python module rdflib can parse jsonld - however, to be able to see the entities in the result object, must remove the top-level "@id" dict entry.

 use virtualenv .../htan-venv